 - For summer externships: - The externship priority deadline is the last day of Spring classes.
 Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by the rolling deadline (listed on the externship website and shared with students) will be admitted on a rolling basis until capacity is reached.
-No registrations will be processed after that date. - For spring externships: - o The externship priority deadline is the last day of Fall classes.
+No registrations will be processed after that date.
+Such deadlines will be published on the externship website and shared via email. - For spring externships: - The externship priority deadline is the last day of Fall classes.
 Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by the rolling deadline (listed on the externship website and shared with students) will be admitted on a rolling basis until capacity is reached.
-No registrations will be processed after that date. - For fall externships: - The externship priority deadline is typically around August 3 or 4, year dependent.
+No registrations will be processed after that date.
+Such deadlines will be published on the externship website and shared via email. - For fall externships: - The externship priority deadline is typically early August, year dependent.
 Given how close the priority deadline is to the start of the fall semester, there is no rolling deadline for fall externships.
+The deadline will be published on the externship website and shared via email.